Fourteen Words

-"The Fourteen Words" (also abbreviated 14; also combined with 88 to form 1488) is a reference to two slogans originated by the American domestic terrorist David Eden Lane, one of nine founding members of the defunct white supremacist terrorist organization The Order, and are accompanied by Lane's "88 Precepts".
+"The Fourteen Words" (also abbreviated "14W" or "14"; also combined with "88" to form "14/88" or "1488") is a reference to two slogans originated by the American neo-Nazi David Eden Lane, one of nine founding members of the defunct white supremacist terrorist organization The Order, and are accompanied by Lane's "88 Precepts".
 The slogans have served as a rallying cry for militant white nationalists internationally.

 The primary slogan in the Fourteen Words is: